Making sense of ESG data

 This video has been created, issued and approved by SEI Investments (Europe) Ltd ("SIEL").
 This video is not intended to constitute an offer to buy or sell, or a solicitation of an offer to buy or sell any particular product.
 Please note you may not be able to invest in any of the investment products described in the film directly.

-While considerable care has been taken to ensure the information contained within this video is accurate and up-to-date and complies with relevant legislation and regulations, no warranty is given and no representation is made as to the accuracy or completeness of any information and no liability is accepted for any errors or omissions in such information or any action taken on the basis of this information.
+This webpage is provided by SEI Investments (Europe) Ltd (""SIEL"").
+SIEL is authorised and regulated by the Financial Conduct Authority.
+Financial Services Register Firm Reference Number (FRN) 191713.
+Registered office; 1st Floor, Alphabeta, 14-18 Finsbury Square, London EC2A 1BR.
+Registered in England and Wales – company number 03765319.
+This webpage is only for the intended recipient and should not be distributed further.
+While considerable care has been taken to ensure the information contained within this webpage is accurate and up-to date and complies with relevant legislation and regulations, no warranty is given and no representation is made as to the accuracy or completeness of any information and no liability is accepted for any errors or omissions in such information or any action taken on the basis of this information.
+The views and opinions in this webpage are of SEI only and are subject to change.
+They should not be construed as investment advice.

 SEI considers ESG factors as part of its Portfolio Manager Research and due diligence process including an evaluation of each Portfolio Manager’s approach to integrating sustainability risk in its investment process; however, no minimum threshold has been established with respect to these capabilities in order for a firm to be hired as a Portfolio Manager.